Table of Contents

 Sliding filament theory

-As seen in the cartoon below, recurrent power strokes when a muscle contracts leads to the myosin and actin filaments overlapping more readily; this is the “sliding filament theory” of skeletal muscle contraction.
+As seen in the cartoon below of a sarcomere (the basic contractile unit within myofibrils), recurrent power strokes when a muscle contracts lead to the myosin and actin filaments overlapping more readily; this is the “sliding filament theory” of skeletal muscle contraction.
 As greater overlapping correlates with greater contraction, skeletal muscle shortens during a contraction.

 So how does this generate movement?
 The epimysium, perimysium, and endomysium of skeletal muscle fuse together into a tendon that attaches to a bone.
 When the muscle contracts and shortens, it pulls on the attached tendon(s) which pull on the bones, causing movement.

 Note: A key aspect of movement is that when skeletal muscles contract, they always shorten.
 Keeping this in mind helps to make it much easier to visualize and understand which muscles perform different actions in the body.
 We’ll discuss movements and exercises of the major muscle groups in Lessons 9-12.

 - sarcomeres are in a more relaxed state when muscles are in a lengthened position